• Skip to primary navigation

 Notes

-Avocado oil - is particularly our favourite and the one I make the most primarily because it is a healthy option and it’s neutral when it comes to taste and flavours.
+• Avocado oil is my favorite and the one I use the most, primarily because it is a healthy option and it’s neutral when it comes to taste and flavor.

-Eggs - Use as fresh eggs as possible.
-Use organic ideally procured from a sustainable source like a local farm or farmer's markets.
-I’ve made mayonnaise with store-bought eggs as well in the past and it was all ok, no problem.
+• Use as fresh eggs as possible.
+Use organic ideally procured from a sustainable source like a local farm or farmer's market.
+I’ve made mayonnaise with store-bought eggs as well in the past and it was all ok.

 Nutrition